‘A Style Thing': Why Some Commanders Wear, But Don't Actually Use, Mouthpieces

 Washington Football Talk Podcast | Listen and Subscribe | Watch on YouTube

-For Dotson, it's something he's done since Penn State.
-He feels like "it's been a trend lately" as he's watched others in the league he's now a part of make it a part of their ensembles — the Rams' Jalen Ramsey may be the most notable pro who's made it a staple — and he's "gonna keep going with it" in Washington.
+For Dotson, it's something he's done since he arrived at Penn State.
+He feels like "it's been a trend lately" as he's watched others in the league he's now a part of make it a part of their ensembles — the Rams' Jalen Ramsey may be the most notable pro who's turned it into a staple — and he's "gonna keep going with it" in Washington.

-In fact, he hardly even notices the mouthpiece at all at this point.
+In fact, Dotson hardly even notices the mouthpiece at all at this point.

-"I've been doing it for so long," Dotson said, "I don't even feel it there.
+"I've been doing it for so long," he said, "I don't even feel it there.
 It's kind of just there.
-You guys see, but I don't even see it."
+You guys see it, but I don't even see it."

-Brown, meanwhile, has lately introduced a ski mask-type head covering to his lineup of gear and it covers his mouth, meaning he couldn't even use the mouthpiece if he wanted to.
+Brown, meanwhile, has lately introduced a ski mask-type head covering to his lineup of gear that covers his mouth, meaning he couldn't even rely on the mouthpiece if he wanted to.
 That isn't stopping him from matching Dotson, though.

 Now, not everyone with the Commanders completely ignores the layer of extra protection that a mouthpiece provides.